DOI-USGS/loadflexBatch/blog.md

 Installation and setup
 ----------------------

-First, go to [the Github repository](https://github.com/USGS-R/loadflexBatch) and download the zip file (using the big green button) to your preferred directory for R projects, and unzip it.
+First, go to the Github repository [USGS-R/loadflexBatch](https://github.com/USGS-R/loadflexBatch) and download the zip file (using the big green button) to your preferred directory for R projects, and unzip it.
 Open RStudio, start a new project (File -&gt; New Project), select the "Existing directory" option, select the `loadflexBatch-master` folder, and click "Create Project".
 You will now be inside the `loadflexBatch-master` folder, and have access to the batch script.

 ``` r
 list.files()